CodeDroidBot/Quadruped-Robot/README.md

 # Quadruped-Robot
-this is a 8 DOF quadruped robot
+This is a Quadruped Robot "QuadroNav"